 I facilitate the group, sometimes with assistance from another facilitator.
 This is a peer group where we work together to learn DBT skills and practice them in our lives between sessions.
 One of the most important parts of this approach is working with others to understand the skills we are learning.
 Homework is an essential component of DBT, and you will be given worksheets to complete each week between sessions.
 We go through these in detail each session, and that’s where a lot of the learning happens, as people are able to share their experiences, successes and challenges.

-Starting 26th January 2021.
-You’ll learn more about how emotions work for you, how to process though difficult emotions that come up & respond in ways that align with your values and create a life worth living.
-The course is 8 weeks long, and we meet online for 2 hours a week.
+Starting 11th April 2021.
+This course is all about helping you regulate and survive overwhelming emotions.
+You’ll learn when to treat your emotions as an emergency, and tools to rapidly reduce emotional activation.
+We will meet online for 2 hours a week for 7 weeks.
 You will be given homework to complete in between the sessions – which will help you to learn the skills.
 We will review the homework each week to talk through learning points and troubleshoot difficulties.
 You can sign up for the course here.

 This course is all about learning psychological skills to help you to cope with some of the more challenging aspects of non monogamy.
 It will take a whistle stop tour through some of DBT’s most influential & useful skills.
 We will start with the DBT approach to mindfulness, move on to distress tolerance, then a couple of emotion regulation skills before finishing up working on interpersonal effectiveness.
 You can think of the course as a way of expanding your emotional first aid kit, and giving you some new skills to help you when facing distress and interpersonal difficulties.
 You can sign up here.